England | Scotland | Wales | Northern Ireland | Ireland

 The fees charged are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.

-Please note, on the advice from the Passport Office, the doctors are no longer able to countersign paperwork for passports unless the patient is very well known to the doctor.
+Please note, on the advice from the Passport Office, the doctors are no longer able to countersign paperwork for passports.
+The doctors are also not able to complete Power of Attorney forms or Mental Capacity Forms.
+These will need to be completed by Specialists in that field.